cosc2336-ds-alg/assg03/.github/ISSUE_TEMPLATE/task-4--implement--digitatplace-method.md

 **Additional Requirements**

 - This member method does not modify the instance, so it needs to be declared as a `const` member method.
-- It is required that your method returns 0 for request that is greather than the biggest most significant digit, or that are less than 0.
+- It is required that your method returns 0 for either a request for a digit greater than the number of digits, or for a requrest for a negative digit index (less than 0).